 Discussion

-Our study shows age of motorcyclists is not associated with severity of injuries or deaths.
+Our study shows that the age of motorcyclists is not significantly associated with severe injury or in hospital death.
 Type of vehicle that transports patients and hospital where they get treatment were associated with severity of injuries and deaths.
 Helmet use, mid-blocks and district of city where crashes occurred are also associated with severity of injuries.

 The effect size of both age groups 17-18 and 13-17 years show higher odds of death compared to 20-24 years and age 13-17 years have higher odds than age 17-18 years.
 However, with severity of injuries as outcome, age 17-18 shows higher odds of severe injuries as opposed to age 13-17 years which has lower odds.
-The point estimates of age are uncertain due to overlapping confidence interval indicative of both protective and harmful association with the outcomes.
+The association of age is uncertain due to confidence intervals that are compatible with both protective and harmful associations with the outcomes.
 Our hypothesis that young drivers in early years of obtaining license might be more associated with severe injuries or deaths did not hold statistical significance however higher odds indicative of the same direction as of our hypothesis.

 Age was used in our study as proxy of experience in driving.
-Although we didn’t know actual period of their driving experience.
+Although we did not know actual period of their driving experience.
 We also did not know whether our study participants had driving license.
 The legal age to obtain license in Pakistan is 18 years but many underage drivers start driving earlier than that as the enforcement of road safety laws is weak.(15, 32) The previous study in New Zealand showed different result motorcyclists 15-19 years are at an increased risk of injury compared with older riders more than 25 years.(33)

 Prehospital and hospital care are important components of trauma care.
 In our setting, the ambulances are primarily carrier vehicles for patients without any paramedics /prehospital care.
 The overall usage of these ambulances is low around 9% in Karachi.(34) The usage of these ambulances is more for injuries in Pakistan and the odds of dying for patients brought in ambulances is seven times more than for non-ambulance patient.(34) In our setting we had three public tertiary care hospitals and two private hospitals.
 Almost 98% of study patients were enrolled from three public hospitals.
 Our study result showed difference in care as odds were lower for deaths in hospital which is private.
 While odds of same hospital is higher for severe injuries.
 The two public hospitals have lower odds of severe injuries.
 Another publication from same database used for this study reported hospital as the determinant of survival after road injury of any road user after adjusting for age, type of injury, injury severity, and time since injury and mode of transport.(35)